wuqy052/wuqy052.github.io/content/project_learning/OL_ASD/index.md

 ## Computational Models of Observational Learning

-To quantitatively describe people's behaviors, we developed a set of models to characterize their strategies, including:
+To capture participants’ strategies, we developed and compared several computational models:
-1. Imitation model: one will repeat the partner's most recent action (left or right slot machine)
+1. Imitation model: repeat the partner's most recent action (left or right slot machine)
-2. Emulation model: the value of the slot machines will be learned through Bayesian inferences, based on the observed choice history of the partner
+2. Emulation model: infers slot machine values through Bayesian learning based on the partner’s choice history
 3. Fixed mixture model: combine imitation and emulation with a fixed probability
 4. Dyanamic arbitration model: combine imitation and emulation with a changing probability, depending on the reliability of each strategy
 5. Non-learning model: inattentive or task-irrelevant behaviors